BIOS3010/Module-5-multiple-alignment/README.md

 ```

 ### 5.3.3 Moving files from an external server to your own computer
-The files produced by the T-Coffee program (`t_coffee`) are now placed inside the `Module6` folder on your UiO-Desktop.
+The files produced by the T-Coffee program (`t_coffee`) are now placed inside the `Module5` folder on your UiO-account.
 You could inspect these files visually using remote desktop, for example.
 However, there is a nice and easy way to transfer files from an external server to your own computer using the terminal command `scp`.

 To do this:
 - Copy the full path to the file (on the server) you want to transfer (Hint: use `pwd`)